wdfhai/Portfolio_R/README.md

 ### Usage

 Use the Navigation links to visit the section you want.
 You can also find my contact information on the "Get to know me" page.

-### Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch
-3. Commit your Changes
-4. Push to the Branch
-5. Open a Pull Request

 ### License